LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 And finally,

 This is really not priority.
-I wrote this because I was bored and one thing led to another.
+I wrote this because I was bored.

-Climate change is the priority.
+Climate change and sustainable development are my priorities.
 My vote will go to the party with the better Net Zero Strategy for Singapore.